This blog may contain affiliate links. Read our disclosure policy for more info.

 It was not an enjoyable ride.
 So, if you’re taking this route, just be prepared.
 If you want to be comfortable, ask your hotel or hostel in Santa Cruz to arrange a private transfer.

 The other most popular place tourists visit Samaipata from is Sucre.
 Sucre is about a 10-hour bus ride from Samaipata.
-There is typically one or two buses a day that drive this route and they are not nice “tourist” buses.
+There are typically one or two buses a day that drives this route and they are not nice “tourist” buses.